Pandora: Documentation en: Password Encryption

 1 Password encryption in Pandora FMS

-Pandora FMS supports the encryption of passwords stored in the database.
+Pandora FMS supports database-stored password encryption.
 The encryption key is generated from a user-provided password and is not stored in the database (neither the key nor the password) so that passwords cannot be recovered from a database dump.
 Once the password is configured, encryption is visible for the user.

-If you lose the password given by the user, you will not recover the password stored in Pandora FMS Database.
-Save this password in a safe place and make a backup of: 'config.php and pandora_server.conf.
+If you lose the password given by the user, you will not be able to recover the password stored in Pandora FMS Database.
+Save this password in a safe place and make a backup of: config.php and pandora_server.conf files.

 1.1 Technical details

 Passwords are encrypted using the Rijndael cipher with 128 bit blocks in ECB mode.
 A 256 bit key is generated at startup from the password MD5.

 1.2 Configuration in a newly installed Pandora FMS

-To enable password encryption, the password must be configured in both Pandora FMS Server and Pandora FMS Console:
+To enable password encryption, the password must be configured in both Pandora FMS Server and Pandora FMS Console.
+The steps for encryption are the following:

 $config["encryption_passphrase"]="your encryption passphrase";

-Do not forget to restart the Pandora FMS Server after the changes have been saved.
+Do not forget to restart the Pandora FMS Server after saving the changes.

 1.3 Configuration in an existing Pandora FMS installation

 Configure password encryption following the steps required for a newly installed Pandora FMS.
 At this point, any new passwords configured in the Pandora FMS Console will be stored in the database encrypted, but already existing passwords must be encrypted too.
-To achieve it, run the following script:
+To that end, follow these steps: